Frequently Asked Questions

 Your placenta should be placed in two large ziplock bags, then into a sterilised, leak-proof container immediately after cord cutting and transferred straight to a refrigerator in your hospital room (or at home), or have frozen ice placed around the placenta.
 Transferring the placenta to the refrigerator or surrounding with ice MUST occur no longer than 30 minutes after it’s birthed.
 If this doesn’t occur, your placenta will not be able to be encapsulated.
 Hospitals typically have their appliances saved on ‘energy saving’ mode.
 Before the placenta goes into the refrigerator, please ensure it is set to at least five (5) degrees Celsius.

 Yes, of course, however nature has intended for your placenta to be consumed as soon as possible after birth.
 It is advise you read the storage guidelines above.
 Keep your placenta below 5 degrees Celcius after birth using ice in the placenta container and transferring to a refrigerator as soon as possible.
-You can also store your placenta in the freezer for up to 6 months and still benefit from remedies.
+You can also store your placenta in the freezer for up to 6 months.

 We always advise mothers to make use of their placenta as soon as possible.
 However if circumstances arise where this preparation cannot take place immediately, placentas are only safe stored in the fridge for up to 3 days and must then be transferred to a home freezer.
 The placenta should be thawed thoroughly in the fridge for 24-48 hours before encapsulating or making any other remedy.
 Frozen placentas should be turned into remedies within 6 months.

 Rest assured, you may still have your placenta encapsulated.
 None of this excludes you from the service.
 Many drugs are metabolised and broken down during labour.
-Consuming your placenta can also be very beneficial after a cesarean birth; it can promote healing as well as milk production, which can often be delayed following a cesarean.
-If meconium is present, it is rinsed away with the routine preparation of the placenta, and encapsulated with TCM method only.
+If light meconium is present, it is rinsed away with the routine preparation of the placenta, and encapsulated with TCM method only.

 Premature birth does not automatically determine your placenta being unfit for encapsulation.
 Most care providers will try to accommodate your wishes to take your placenta home, if possible.
 However, in some cases, the placenta will need to be sent to pathology in order to determine preterm cause.